 State rules are explained in more detail below, but some focus on identifying and handling older drivers who may have become unsafe.
 For example, New York accepts and investigates reports of potentially unsafe drivers from medical personnel and any other concerned citizens.

 There are no age-specific rules for New York drivers who seek to renew their licenses.
-All drivers must renew every two years, and can do so:
+All drivers must renew every eight years, and can do so:

 Vision test: Proof of adequate vision is required at every renewal.
 Drivers can secure this by either: